yeatmanlab/roar-docs/docs/developer/tech-specs/backend/measurement-services.md

-# ROAR Scoring System: Technical Specification
+# ROAR Task Integration with Measurement Services: Technical Specification

-## 1. Purpose and Scope
+## Purpose and Scope

-This specification defines how the ROAR ecosystem generates, stores, computes, validates, and retrieves scores associated with task runs.
+This specification defines how the ROAR ecosystem generates, stores, computes, validates, and retrieves scores associated with task runs, and how tasks integrate with psychometric measurement services.
 It supports:

 - Trial-level and run-level score handling
 - Final vs. partial score storage